damianavila/RISE/README.md

 To install this nbextension, simply run ``python setup.py install`` from the *RISE* repository.

+The setup script will respect your `JUPYTER_CONFIG_DIR` environment variable to enable the extension.

 ## RISE talk

 My talk about **RISE** at *SciPy 2014* (click on the image to see it):